Infinite-Nomic/Infinite-Nomic/round6/rules.md

 # 5. Dad coin
 Dad Coin is the currency of this round.
 A Dad Coin is earned by creating a proposal that is passed.

-Players shall keep the amount of Dad Coins they have at the end of their nickname in parenthesis, preceded by a currency symbol of their choosing (for example, Klink (¥3)).

 If a player gains Dad Coins and fails to update their nickname within 48 hours, the gained Dad Coins are forfeit.

-If a player loses Dad Coins, and fails to update their name within 48 hours, a moderator may update their Dad Coin total on their behalf within 96 hours of the Dad Coins being lost.

 A player may have fewer than 0 Dad Coins, in which case that player is "in debt".
 A player who is in debt cannot win the game, other rules notwithstanding.
 Being in debt may prevent a player from performing certain actions.